 The European Commission DG GROW (Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs) has entered a contract with Viegand Maagøe, VHK and Oeko-Institut to conduct a preparatory study that will inform and assist the Commission in preparing the Ecodesign and Energy Labelling Working Plan 2020-2024 as part of the implementation of the Ecodesign Directive 2009/125/EC and Energy Labelling Regulation (EU) 2017/1369.

-The study started in March 2020 and is expected to finish by December 2020.
+The study started in March 2020 and is expected to finish by end April 2021.

 Formally, this is the first combined Ecodesign and Energy Labelling Working Plan to be undertaken, following the changes contained in the Energy Labelling Regulation (EU) 2017/1369 (Article 15).
 However, it should be noted that previous Ecodesign Working Plans informally always kept in mind the possibility of combining Ecodesign and Energy Labelling, where judged appropriate on a product-by-product basis.

 The Working Plan study is the first step in a process aiming at publishing implementing measures and acts in the Official Journal.
 See below a brief overview of the process.

 Sustainable development, resource efficiency, circular economy and competitiveness comprise very important policy priorities for the long-term EU strategy “Clean Planet for All in 2050” and mid-term 2030 Energy Strategy.
 In this respect, one of the primary objectives of the European Commission is to promote the greater integration of product-related policies to attain enhanced long-term sustainability and competitiveness in the EU.